Need to talk? Call 1800 882 436.

 Ways to increase your child’s self-esteem

-Improving your child’s confidence will boost their self-esteem.
-As a parent, you can build your child’s self-esteem by giving them your time and showing you are interested in what they are doing.
+• Give them your time and show that you are interested in what they are doing.

 Coping with disappointment

-Learning positive ways to cope with disappointment when they do not get something right or cannot get their way is also important for the development of children’s self-esteem.
+Learning positive ways to cope with disappointment when they do not get something right or cannot get their way, is also important for the development of children's self-esteem.

 Confidence at school

-When they are at school, show your child that you value them for their individual talents rather than only for their marks.
-Focus on their strengths.
-Find out about the school and attend information sessions.
 Make time to listen to your child about what they are doing at school.
 If they are being bullied, speak to their teachers or get professional help.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: May 2021
+Last reviewed: April 2023

 Back To Top